 P.R.I.M.E.
 Finance Model Clauses and Arbitration Amendments for use with 1992 and 2002 ISDA Master Agreements

 P.R.I.M.E.
 Finance has also published forms of agreements intended to be used to amend existing 1992 and 2002 ISDA Master Agreements to provide for arbitrations under the P.R.I.M.E.
 Finance Arbitration Rules in lieu of litigation in the courts of either New York or London.
-The first set of P.R.I.M.E.
-Arbitration Amendment Agreements provides for arbitrations to be conducted in Geneva or Zurich, The Hague, Hong Kong, London, New York, Paris or Singapore, as the parties may elect.
+These agreements provide for arbitration to be conducted in Geneva or Zurich, The Hague, Hong Kong, London, New York, Paris or Singapore, as the parties may elect.

-- The Arbitration Agreement: All of the P.R.I.M.E.
-Arbitration Amendment Agreements use the same clause to replace Section 13(b) in existing 1992 or 2002 ISDA Master Agreements.
-This clause is intended to clearly cover both disputes under a master agreement itself and disputes that involve individual transactions documented thereunder.
-This clause also broadly covers misselling claims related to transactions by incorporating both common law and civil law concepts.
+- Arbitration Agreement: All of the P.R.I.M.E.
+Finance Arbitration Amendment Agreements use the same clause to replace Section 13(b) in existing 1992 or 2002 ISDA Master Agreements.
+This clause is intended to cover both disputes under a master agreement itself and disputes that involve individual transactions documented thereunder.
+This clause also broadly covers mis-selling claims related to transactions, by incorporating both common law and civil law concepts.